Home insurance premiums creep higher in 2018

 Average Premiums by Region

 Insurers are worried that climate change will trigger more frequent and more violent bouts of extreme weather, leading to floods, storms and associated damage.
 Any reductions in rainfall over the long term might also leads to an increased number of subsidence claims.
 But as can be seen, this overall threat has yet to feed through to premiums.
-As for burglary, official figures show that the rate of ‘acquisitive crime’, which includes burglary, has fallen, enabling insurers to trim premiums.
-In general terms, burglary is more of a problem in urban areas, which is one reason why London has the highest premiums at £124, with more rural areas coming in at under £100.
+As for burglary, official figures show that the rate of 'acquisitive crime', which includes burglary, has fallen, enabling insurers to trim premiums.
+In general terms, burglary is more of a problem in urban areas, which is one reason why London has higher premiums than other parts of the UK.

 Tap a region to find out more: